Scams » Scam And Its Types » Payment Scams

 Amazon Payment Scams

 Fraud and scams are lurking all over the Internet.
-With scammers waiting to defraud the na?ve and innocent, Amazon.com is something of a refuge for wary online shoppers.
-Because of the extensive selection of products and more importantly, its return guarantee, consumers congregate to the online retail giant.
-Having left no stone unturned, some unscrupulous sellers are taking advantage of Amazon's customer communication system, luring credulous shoppers into a scam.
+With scammers waiting to defraud the naïve and innocent, Amazon.com is something of a refuge for wary online shoppers.
+Because of its extensive selection of products and, more importantly, its return guarantee, consumers flock to the online retail giant.
+However, some unscrupulous sellers take advantage of Amazon's customer communication system, luring credulous shoppers into scams.

-Chances are you are an Amazonian subscriber and from time to time you may receive emails Amazon Payments, but they might be fallacious.
-Directing you to a website that looks similar to the Amazon payments, you might be asked to provide some sensitive details like your account information, OTP or any password combinations, beware you might be conned.
-Get yourself backed up by the Amazon buyer protection program and save a lot of hassles.
+Chances are you are an Amazon subscriber, and from time to time, you may receive emails claiming to be from Amazon Payments, but they might be fraudulent.
+These emails may direct you to a website that looks similar to Amazon Payments, asking you to provide sensitive details like your account information, OTP, or password combinations—beware, you might be conned.
+Protect yourself by relying on the Amazon buyer protection program to avoid unnecessary hassles.

 Amazon payment scams